 Most of us neglect our self-care because it feels like one more thing we need to add to our to-do list each week.
 However, the actual benefits of self-care sneak in when we seamlessly work it into our current schedules.
 This might mean taking an extra 5 minutes in the morning to do some deep breathing, choosing the healthier option when it comes to picking up or making dinner, or simply learning to say no to invites when our schedules are already full.
 The bottom line is this: keep it simple and prioritize your own needs with little actions of self-love!

 Jaydee gave this tip from Health Means Wealth.

 1. Always stay mindful of your body and know your limits.
 For example, I love pasta but have no self-control around it, so, therefore, I know not to include pasta in my weekly meal plan other than for cheat days or a special treat!
 Rice, on the other hand, I also like but can easily stick to the recommended half-cup portion.

 2. Make sure you are holding yourself accountable.
 Keep a wellness journal or diary to track your progress towards goals, and make sure you remember that the only person you are cheating on when you cheat on your health/fitness journey is yourself.

 3. Find healthy foods that you enjoy, and don’t be afraid to repeat them in your weekly meal plans and diet.
-I lost over 30 pounds in about 4 months by simply eating foods that helped me feel full even when they didn’t pack a huge calorie punch.
+In about four months, I lost over 30 pounds by simply eating foods that helped me feel full even when they didn’t pack a huge calorie punch.
 Some examples include watermelon, soups, zoodles or spaghetti squash, cauliflower rice, and smoothies.